-Accounts receivable are recorded at the amounts billed less estimated allowances for doubtful accounts.
+Accounts receivable are recorded at the amounts billed less estimated allowances for credit losses for any potential uncollectible amounts.
 The Company continually monitors customer payments and maintains an allowance for estimated losses resulting from a customer's inability to make required payments.
 The Company considers factors such as historical experience, credit quality, age of the accounts receivable balances, geographic related risks and economic conditions that may affect a customer's ability to pay.
-As of December 31, 2022 and December 31, 2021, accounts receivable is presented net of an allowance for doubtful accounts of \$0.1 million and less than \$0.1 million, respectively.
+Accounts receivable are written-off and charged against an allowance for credit losses when the Company has exhausted collection efforts without success.
+As of December 31, 2023 and December 31, 2022, accounts receivable is presented net of an allowance for credit losses of \$0 and \$0.1 million, respectively.